notdroplt/Supernova/README.md

 ## `pcall -1`

-Only `pcall -1` is hardware/vm defined, all the other $2^{51}-1$ possible interrupts are programmable with a call to `pcall -1`:
+Only `pcall -1` is hardware/vm defined, all the other $2^{51}-1$ possible interrupts are programmable with a call to `pcall -1`.

-The interface defined uses r15 split in two 32bit areas `intspace:fswitch` as interrupt space and functionality switches, while other registers are used accordingly as each function needs.
+The interface defined uses `r15` split in two 32 bit areas `space:switch` as interrupt space and functionality switches, while other registers are used accordingly as each function needs.

-Normally, `fswitch = 0` will be a `instspace` implementation check, behaving as a `orr r14 r0 r0` in case `intspace`'s feature is not implmemented.
+Normally, `switch = 0` will be a `space` implementation check, behaving as a `orr r14 r0 r0` in case its features are not implemented.

 **`pcall -1` functions**